top of page

 There are loads of galleries but unfortunately all were closed for rehanging or renovations while we were visiting which was gutting, especially since our hotel was located a few minutes from the Museum of Modern and Contemporary Art in Palazzo Massari on Corsa Porta Mare.
 This is not to be confused with the Modern and Contemporary Art Gallery which can be found in the Palazzo dei Diamanti, the building on Corso Ercole I d'Este with the very unusual facade covered in sharp diamonds of stone.
 Both were a stone's throw from our hotel but it was not to be on this occasion.

-It's no exaggeration to say we had one of the best meals of our lives in Ferrara and I would go so far as to say it was the best pasta I've ever eaten.
+It's no exaggeration to say we had one of the best meals of our lives in Ferrara.
 The place - Trattoria Il Sorpasso on Via Saraceno.
 If you were to judge on appearances, you probably wouldn't give it a second glance with its colourful, childlike artwork on tiles above the door, its illuminous coloured but mismatched wooden chairs and the slightly gaudy glassware which could only be described as kitsch.
 But the reviews we'd read were overwhelmingly positive so we had to try it.
 And boy were we glad we did.

 This is a place loved by Ferrarese locals and I can see why.
 It's unpretentious but they take their food very seriously.
 For starters I had smoked aubergine in a tomato sauce with rice, of all things, served in a jar.
 It was delicious - full of flavour.
 But the winner was Martin's 'Tagliatelle - Sorpasso style' with porcini mushrooms, bacon and cherry tomatoes.
 I have never tasted a more perfect pasta dish (the tagliatelle itself was off-the-charts) and ate half of his.
 I went for aubergine again for my 'Norma Linguine' main course with tomato, ricotta and basil and Martin ordered the strangest titled item on the menu which translates as 'The Pork who was thinking of being a Pizza'.
 He's still talking about it.
 I'm still laughing at the name.
 We had a really nice bottle of red from the Veneto and shared a meringue dessert.
 The staff were very welcoming and friendly and we were given two Limoncellos on the house at the end.
 We had lots of amazing food while on this trip but nothing beat this spot.